top of page

 ________________________________________________________

-The towns along the proposed alignment for a Dallas-Houston high speed line hereunder described for you perusal - some of them quite sizable - are railroad towns.
-Their existence in many cases was due the the railroad's presence, and their daily life and economic well being were to some degree dependent on railroad-enabled businesses at one time or another, and scheduled passenger service
+The towns along the proposed alignment for a Dallas-Houston high speed line described hereunder for you perusal - some of them quite sizable - are railroad towns.
+Their existence in many cases was due the the railroad's presence, and their daily life and economic well being were to some degree dependent on railroad-enabled businesses at one time or another, and scheduled passenger service.

 .